Retinal Tears and Detachment Can Lead to Blindness

 Symptoms of a Retinal Separation

 The symptoms of retinal detachment in themselves do not prove that it is occurring.
 Only a close examination of your eye can give you a definitive answer.
-By dilating your pupils, our optometrist can see the back of your eye and notice a tear or retinal detachment taking place.
+By dilating your pupils, our eye doctor can see the back of your eye and notice a tear or retinal detachment taking place.
 Below are some symptoms that would call for an emergency eye exam appointment.

 - A sudden increase in the size and amount of floaters: Floaters are tiny clumps of gel or cells floating around in the vitreous fluid.
 They create a shadow against your retina and show up as dots, lines, and circles.
 Normally, they come and go and are of no consequence.
 But if you notice a sudden increase in them or they get larger, you should have your eyes examined.